John Murray (sports broadcaster): Biography

-He has also commentated on Golf, Cricket and Olympic Equestrian.
-Murray made his FA Cup final commentary debut on 5 Live on 15 May 2010, describing Chelsea's 1–0 victory over Portsmouth alongside Ingham.
+He has also commentated on Golf (including the Ryder Cup), Cricket and Olympic Equestrian.
+Murray made his FA Cup final commentary debut on 5 Live on 15 May 2010, describing Chelsea's 1–0 victory over Portsmouth alongside Mike Ingham.
 He is now established as the first choice Sunday 4:30pm commentator.

 In August 2014 John Murray followed in the footsteps of Bryon Butler and Mike Ingham by becoming the BBC's Football Correspondent.

 He lives in North Yorkshire with his family.